-United States v.
-Santa Clara Cty.
-Superior Court (D.O.J.
-Complaint 204-11¬90, October 9, 1996)
+The United States of America and the Santa Clara County Superior Court (D.O.J.
+Complaint 204-11-90, October 1996)

 The settlement resolved a complaint filed under Title II of the Americans with Disabilities Act.
 The complaint claimed the court's policies and procedures for providing assistive listening systems and other auxiliary aids and services did not ensure effective communication for individuals who are deaf or hard of hearing, thereby limiting their ability to participate in the court's services.